mcarlone/pp-test/README.md

 * Search text is not trimmed, so while `      pikachu` will not find Pikachu (although Pikachu will come up as a search suggestion which can be clicked).
 Trimming the input is an easy improvement.
 * The app is running in React Strict Mode for better warning/error feedback, a side effect is that the app mounts twice.
 It's not visibly noticeable, but I'd like to get it running for a production environment.
 * Saved searches, which are at the bottom of the page, should be better positioned.
 Ideally these could be in they're own group in the search suggestion dropdown.
 * Finally, yes, it's completely un-styled and could use some visual structure and shine.
+I did not put my time towards presentation.

 ## Regarding Concurrency